 Find synonyms Find exact match

 Disclosures: Daniel P Raymond, MD Nothing to disclose.
 Carolyn Jones, MD Nothing to disclose.
 Joseph S Friedberg, MD Consultant/Advisory Boards: Varian (radiation therapy).
-Rosemary B Duda, MD, MPH, FACS Employee of UpToDate, Inc.
+Kathryn A Collins, MD, PhD, FACS Employee of UpToDate, Inc.

 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Esophageal perforation is a diagnostic and therapeutic challenge because of the rarity of the condition and the variability in presentation.
 Surgical management is primarily based upon small retrospective studies and expert opinion.

 The following basic principles are applied to the management of a patient with an esophageal perforation: